 Theatre 199

+1 Cr.

 Demonstration Lab

 One hour a week course designed to allow the theatre student an opportunity to practice the theory learned in specific theatre classes before an audience.
-Scenes studied in various drama classes will show contrast and the different perspectives.
-Required to all drama students - open to all students.
+Scenes studied in various drama classes

+will show contrast and the different perspectives.
+Required of all drama students - open to all students.